-How long the process takes just within your agency will depend on several things, such as the workload in your agency’s personnel and payroll offices.
-If they are understaffed because of COVID-19 and/or buried under a pile of retirement applications, it can take longer.
+How long that process takes will depend on several things, such as the workload in your agency’s personnel and payroll offices.

 After your personnel office receives your retirement application, it will determine if 1) you meet the age and service requirements to retire on the date you’ve set, and 2) you’ll be able to carry your Federal Employees Health Benefits (FEHB) enrollment and/or Federal Employees’ Group Life Insurance (FEGLI) coverage into retirement.